nmortimer/ftfl-hq2/ftfl-contract-engine/README.md

 known gap — tell me what the Network tab shows for `/api/fleaflicker?endpoint=FetchLeagueStandings&season=2026` and I'll fix it fast.
 Only standings (records + points) are wired into the UI right now.
 `FetchLeagueScoreboard` (live weekly matchups) is already allowed through the proxy but not called from anywhere yet.

-## What's real vs. generated
+What's real vs. generated

-- `src/lib/contracts.ts` — the confirmed rules: new contracts escalate
-  by tier at signing (under $10 → +$2/yr, $10–29 → +$3/yr, $30+ →
+`src/lib/contracts.ts` — the confirmed rules: new contracts escalate by tier at signing (under $10 → +$2/yr, $10–29 → +$3/yr, $30+ →
-  +$5/yr); cutting early costs 50% of each remaining year's salary, rounded up; taxi squad and IR don't count against the $200 cap;
++$5/yr); cutting a player costs 50% of their current salary, applied across every remaining contract year, rounded up once at the end (see the "Cut penalty — corrected" section below for the fix history); taxi squad and IR don't count against the $200 cap;
 "resign" cost projects the final rate forward using that rate's increment for as many years as the player's been held at it.
-- `src/data/realContracts.ts` — generated by `scripts/import-from-excel.py`
+`src/data/realContracts.ts` — generated by `scripts/import-from-excel.py`
 from `FTFL_Dynasty_League.xlsx`.
 This is now just the SEED for KV, not the live source once you've saved anything through the commissioner screen.
-- `src/data/teams.ts` — every color is a raw hex value read directly off the workbook's actual cell fills and font colors (via `openpyxl`), not adjusted or brightened.
+`src/data/teams.ts` — every color is a raw hex value read directly off the workbook's actual cell fills and font colors (via `openpyxl`), not adjusted or brightened.
 A couple of teams' real accent color only shows up as font color, not fill (Denver's green, for example) — worth knowing if you ever re-run the extraction for a team that looks off.

-## Next steps (not built yet)
+Next steps (not built yet)

-1. Trade tool — right now moving a player between teams means editing `team` on the contract directly; a proper two-sided trade builder that swaps players/picks atomically isn't built.
+Trade tool — right now moving a player between teams means editing `team` on the contract directly; a proper two-sided trade builder that swaps players/picks atomically isn't built.
-2. Live matchup scores (data's available via the proxy, just not displayed yet).
+Live matchup scores (data's available via the proxy, just not displayed yet).
-3. Draft pick tracking, transition tags — not touched yet.
+Draft pick tracking, transition tags — not touched yet.

-## If a rule needs to change
+If a rule needs to change
 Escalation and cut-penalty math live in `src/lib/contracts.ts` (`annualIncrement`, `cutPenalty`, `projectedResignCost`).
 Change the number there, not in the UI.
+Cut penalty — corrected
+Fixed.
+Cutting a player costs 50% of their CURRENT salary (the rate in the year of the cut), applied flatly across every remaining contract year, with ONE rounding at the end — not the escalating future rate for each year, each rounded separately.
+Example: a $5 current salary with 1 year remaining → ceil(5 × 0.5 × 1) = $3.
+See `cutPenalty` in `src/lib/contracts.ts`.
+Free agent review — new
+Commissioner-only panel (📋 FA Review button, next to the login button) that pulls Fleaflicker's transaction log and cross-references every free-agent pickup against contracts already on file.
+Anything without a matching contract gets an inline form — team, position, cost, length — one click to add.
+Save to server when done.
+Honesty note on this one: the team/player-matching logic and the "already has a contract" check are 100% your own data, fully verified.
+The part reading into Fleaflicker's transaction items (figuring out which item is a free-agent add vs. a trade vs. a cut, and what the bid amount was) is built from an educated guess at their field names — the exact schema is documented on their site but is long enough that I couldn't retrieve the specific section confirming it byte-for-byte.
+If the FA Review page shows nothing when you know pickups happened, or shows useless-looking data, open the "Other recent activity" section at the bottom of that page — every item's raw JSON is shown there — and paste me one real example.
+That's a five-minute fix once I can see actual field names instead of guessing.
+Trades, cuts, and taxi/IR from Fleaflicker are NOT auto-applied.
+Same reason — I'd rather not silently move players around based on an unverified schema.
+They still show up in "Other recent activity" for visibility, but for now, use the existing Cut / Taxi / IR buttons on each team's Edit Roster screen (already reliable, already tested) to apply them manually.
+Once the transaction schema is confirmed, this is the natural next thing to make one-click.
+Trade control — added
+Each contract row in edit mode now has a "Trade to…" dropdown, alongside Taxi / IR / Cut.
+Picking a team reassigns that contract to it instantly — same salary, same years, same everything, just a new owner.
+This was missing before; there was no way to move a player between teams short of cutting and re-adding (which would have lost the real contract terms).
+The manual workflow, end to end
+Since Fleaflicker trades/cuts/taxi/IR aren't auto-applied (see above), here's what actually needs to happen when something happens in
+Fleaflicker:
+Log in as commissioner.
+Go to the team page for whoever's affected, click "Edit roster."
+Cut → click Cut next to that player.
+Trade → pick the receiving team from "Trade to…" next to that player.
+Do this once per player moving (a 3-for-2 trade is 5 clicks, not one "propose trade" flow — there's no multi-asset trade builder yet).
+Taxi/IR move → click Taxi or IR next to that player for the year you're viewing.
+New free agent signing with a cost → use the FA Review page instead (it's built for this specifically) or "Add contract" at the bottom of the team page.
+Click "Save to server" — nothing above persists until this is clicked.
+You can make several changes across the same edit session before saving once.
+Fleaflicker schema — now confirmed against real data, not guessed Nick pasted a live response from `/api/FetchLeagueTransactions`.
+Two big
+findings:
+Field names are camelCase over the wire (`timeEpochMilli`, `recordOverall`, `proPlayer`, `nameFull`) even though Fleaflicker's own docs describe them in snake_case (`time_epoch_milli`, `record_overall`).
+This is a standard protobuf-JSON quirk — the docs show the underlying proto field name, but serialization auto-converts to camelCase.
+This means `fetchFleaflickerStandings` was broken from the start on a naming mismatch — fixed now, so Record/PF on the League Summary page should actually populate.
+Confirmed drop detection.
+A dropped player shows up as `item.transaction.type === "TRANSACTION_DROP"` with the player at `item.transaction.player.proPlayer.nameFull` and the team at `item.team.name` (a sibling of `transaction`, not nested inside it).
+The FA Review page now shows a "Confirmed drops" section — any Fleaflicker drop that matches an existing contract gets a one-click "Confirm cut" button.
+Still not confirmed: the exact `type` string for an add (no example came through in the sample), and whether trades show up as a clean event at all — several items in the sample had a player + an `owner` field but no `type`, which look like "this player is on X's trade block" context rather than a completed trade.
+Those are filed under "Other recent activity," not acted on.
+If a real trade shows up in that section with a recognizable shape, send it over and trade auto-detection can get built properly instead of guessed.
+No bid/waiver-cost field appears anywhere in the real data, matching what Nick said — this league prices FAs outside Fleaflicker.
+The FA-add form no longer pretends to pre-fill a cost from Fleaflicker.
+Commissioner login — removed for now
+The password wasn't working reliably, so rather than keep debugging it, the whole gate is off: edit controls (Edit roster, FA Review, Save to server) are open to anyone with the link.
+No login screen, no password.
+What changed:
+`api/_lib/auth.ts` — `checkCommissionerPassword` always returns `true`
+now, so the write endpoint (`api/contracts.ts`) accepts any save.
+`src/App.tsx` — the login button/panel is gone; `isCommissioner` is
+just `true`.
+`src/lib/api.ts` — `saveContracts` no longer sends or checks a password. `login`/`getStoredPassword`/`clearStoredPassword` were removed since nothing calls them anymore.
+To re-lock this later: restore the real check in `checkCommissionerPassword` (compare `req.headers['x-commissioner-password']` against `process.env.COMMISSIONER_PASSWORD`), and bring back a small login form that POSTs to `api/auth.ts` (that endpoint was left as-is and still works, it's just unused right now) and stores the password in `sessionStorage` for subsequent saves.
+Trades, cuts, taxi/IR — now fully automatic (one button, not per-item)
+New: `api/sync.ts` + a "🔄 Sync trades / cuts / taxi / IR" button on the
+FA Review page.
+One click reconciles every contract against Fleaflicker's CURRENT rosters — not by reading an event log and guessing what it means, but by comparing "what does my data say" against "what does Fleaflicker say right now":
+Player not on ANY team's roster anymore → cut (contract removed).
+Player on a different team than my records show → traded (contract reassigned, same salary/years intact).
+Player in Fleaflicker's TAXI or INJURED roster slot → taxi/IR flag set or cleared for the year being synced.
+No per-player confirmation — it applies everything and saves immediately, then shows a plain-text summary of what changed.
+FA pickups are the only thing still requiring you: Fleaflicker has no price data for adds in this league, so those still show up below as a manual "enter a cost" form.
+Confidence level, honestly: the "cut" and general approach reuse the confirmed FetchLeagueTransactions schema from before.
+The roster reconciliation (`FetchLeagueRosters`, in `api/sync.ts`) is built by extending a schema I DID confirm for a single team (`FetchRoster`) to its all-teams sibling, which was never seen in a real response — it's a well-grounded guess, not a wild one, but it's the one part of this whole project that's still unverified against live data.
+If you click Sync and it always reports zero changes even when you know a trade or cut just happened, that's the first thing to check: hit `/api/fleaflicker?endpoint=FetchLeagueRosters` directly in your browser and send me what comes back — same as the transactions fix, this is a five-minute correction once I can see the real shape instead of a best-effort extrapolation.